 In order to grasp what must be done to secure a business, it’s important to review some basic definitions to get a better understanding of crypto and wider landscape of virtual assets.

-VASPs typically handle digital assets that come with some value as they can be traded, exchanged between parties, used for payment, or help investors diversify their portfolios.
+Virtual Asset Service Providers (VASPs) are entities which handle digital assets that come with some value.
+These virtual assets can be traded, exchanged between parties, used for payment, or help investors diversify their portfolios.
 In October 2020, the Financial Action Task Force (FATF) released official recommendations on what counted as a VASP and how to handle them as part of AML/CFT programs.
 The FATF defines virtual assets as a digital representation of value that can be digitally traded or transferred and can be used for payment or investment purposes.
 They do not include digital representations of fiat currencies, securities, and other financial assets that are already covered elsewhere in the FATF AML/CFT recommendations.

-Many countries are taking steps to follow FATF recommendations and applying relevant laws to companies in the crypto industries as well as to utility and NFTs that can be considered virtual assets.
+Many countries are taking steps to follow FATF recommendations and applying relevant laws to companies in the VASP (crypto, NFT and related industries) sector.

 What is a Virtual Asset Service Provider?

 FATF defines Virtual Asset Service providers as companies or individuals that facilitate any financial activities related to virtual assets such as money transfers, exchange of virtual currencies into fiat and vice versa, sale and storage of these assets, and their creation via mining.
-Thus, the following common entities fall under this definition:
+When someone hears VASP cryptocurrency and NFTs come to mind.
+Here are the common entities fall under this definition:

 - Centralized and decentralized exchanges: Both exchange platforms that are controlled from a single server or rely on a distributed network of nodes are counted.
 If the service allows users to exchange cryptocurrencies, it falls under the definition of VASP.
 Although decentralized exchanges have no central party to govern them after launch, the regulations still apply to the entity that has initially launched them.